DerekCresswell/GameDesign11/1 Rube GoldBerg Machine/3 Physics.md

 ### Colliders

-In order for our objects to collide we need to give a Collider. //CONT\
+In order for our objects to collide we need to give a Collider.
+This allows an object to collide or hit other collider Objects.\
 Colliders are added to an Object the exact same way as Rigidbody.
-This is because a Collider is yet another Component.
+This is because a Collider is yet another Component.\
+Click on our first Circle Object and click add component.

 ## Physics